Part 3 - Summary of Common Linux Commands (Ubuntu)

 zip -r test.zip test/

-Decompress zip
+Unpack zip

 unzip test.zip

-Disk and Mounting
+Disk and Mount

 View disk partitions